Campus Improvement Plan

 Evaluation Data Sources:

-Grades 1 and 2: Spring Branch Literacy Checkpoints (Baseline Year)
+Grades 1 and 2: Amira Reading Mastery (ARM) BOY to EOY (Baseline Year)

-Strategy 1: Utilize literacy benchmark data to inform small group instruction for all students in grades K-2.
-Provide intervention and extension to ensure at least one year's growth for all students.
+Strategy 1: Utilize literacy benchmark data to inform small group instruction for all students in grades K-2 Provide intervention and extension to ensure at least one year's growth for all students

 Strategy's Expected Result/Impact: At least 85% of students in grades K-2 will be reading one or above grade level by EOY.

-Staff Responsible for Monitoring: Principal, APs, CAIS, Literacy Instructional Specialist, Interventionist, and teachers.
+Staff Responsible for Monitoring: Principal, APs, CAIS, Literacy Instructional Specialist, Interventionist, and teachers

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,000, - 199 PIC 99 - Undistributed - $1,000

-Strategy 2: Meet all student needs through intentionally designed and differentiated instruction.
+Strategy 2: Meet all student needs through intentionally designed and differentiated instruction

 Strategy's Expected Result/Impact: Students will receive the support and enrichment necessary to ensure high levels of learning.

-Staff Responsible for Monitoring: Principal, APs, CAIS, Literacy Instructional Specialist, Interventionist, and teachers.
+Staff Responsible for Monitoring: Principal, APs, CAIS, Literacy Instructional Specialist, Interventionist, and teachers

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,500

-Performance Objective 6 - EARLY NUMERACY
+Performance Objective 7 - EARLY NUMERACY

 Goals